6 Steps for Creating a Secure Website

 Whilst all plugins purchased from WordPress will be vetted independently, every addition to your website presents a chance for hackers to access your site.
 Keep potential risks to an absolute minimum by carefully and strategically adding plugins to your website.

-WordPress comes with a set of security measures in place by default and offers a range of plugins to increase your website’s security.
+WordPress comes with a set of security measures in place by default and offers a range of plugins to increase your website’s security, click here to see what those plugins are.

 Thorough SEO is essential for a website that gets noticed.
 However, once the traffic starts rolling in, it is vital that you closely monitor it.